hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 #### Adding Resource Tagging Support

 AWS provides key-value metadata across many services and resources, which can be used for a variety of use cases including billing, ownership, and more.
-See the [AWS Tagging Stategy page](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for more information about tagging at a high level.
+See the [AWS Tagging Strategy page](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for more information about tagging at a high level.

 Implementing tagging support for Terraform AWS Provider resources requires the following, each with its own section below: